fylgja/site/src/components/form.md

 ## How to use

-Out of the box all the styling is done directly.
-So no extra steps are needed.
+Out of the box all the styling is done directly, so no extra steps are needed.

 ## Config

-As with almost all of our components.
+As with almost all of our components,
 CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+For direct control of the base styles, here are the following SCSS variables can you modify.

 ```scss
 $enable-webkit-autofill-dark-mode: true !default;